liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/11-importing-lexicon-css-in-a-theme.markdown

 You can customize Lexicon Base with just a few imports.

-In your custom theme's `/src/css` directory (For Legacy Ant Theme Tasks place in `/_diff/css`) add a file named `_aui_variables.scss` with the code below and
+In your custom theme's `/src/css` directory (for legacy ant themes, place in `/_diff/css`) add a file named `_aui_variables.scss` with the code below and
 save: